Str4yWolf/amap-docs/README.md

 ### 1.1 Loading an image
-Our first goal is to load some data into the **central workspace** of AMAP where you will perform your DIA tasks.
+Our first goal is to load some data into the ***central workspace*** of AMAP where you will perform your DIA tasks.

-To load your image, click the "+" icon on the **main menu** located at the top.
+To load your image, click the "+" icon on the ***main menu*** located at the top.
 Browse and select an image from your computer to upload it.

-> Your image should be in a JPG format for all functions to work properly.
+> Your image should be in a **JPG format** for all functions to work properly.
 To check what image format your image is, upload the image and double click it to flip it over.
 Check to confirm whether the file name ends in .jpg, jpeg, .JPG, or JPEG.

 ### 1.2 Action chips
 With your image in the workspace, we are all set up to perform some DIA.
-The "functions menu" on the right contains the respective functions for image processing, whereas the "image settings menu" at the bottom allows for temporal image view settings (see 1.4).
+The ***functions menu*** on the right contains the respective functions for image processing, whereas the "image settings menu" at the bottom allows for temporal image view settings (see **1.4**).

-Functions in AMAP are provided as so-called **action chips** which you can generate by double-clicking on an item in one of the dropdowns of the functions menu.
+Functions in AMAP are provided as so-called ***action chips*** which you can generate by double-clicking on an item in one of the dropdowns of the functions menu.

 A corresponding action chip will be generated that you can attach to your image to perform its corresponding function.
 Many blocks allow for adjustable parameters settings which you can toggle by clicking the gear icon.
 For instance, the Binarization block at the very top of the functions menu lets you adjust a threshold with a circular slider.

 A preview will always show what an image looks like after some function has been performed.
 You can also detach a chip by double clicking on it.